alexander-ratzan/2020-NeuroAnalysis-Project/README.md

 Please read through the notebooks as you would an academic paper.
 All completed notebooks are in the brainiak_notebooks folder.
 Some are extensive and contain many visualizations and brain plots.
 For a brief overview, I recommend reading just the Introduction, Goal, and Conclusion sections.

 These notebooks can be pulled and run on their own although they require a large dataset to be downloaded from https://zenodo.org/record/2598755.
-More detailed instructions can be found here (note: this will only download the data, these notebooks are simply outlines).
+More detailed instructions can be found here, https://brainiak.org/tutorials/ (note: this will only download the data, these notebooks are simply outlines).

 ## Extension
 Learning is a constant journey and I don't anticipate stopping anytime soon.
 I will likely continue to upload to this repository with mini projects, such as my seizure classifier mini project I'm working on now.
 Check back in occasionally to see new projects.